wpilibsuite/allwpilib/design-docs/tunable.md

 - `TunableConfig` / `TunableOption` carry optional metadata: mutability, robustness, type string, JSON-valued properties, whether getter-backed tunables should be read every update, and an `onTune` callback.

-- `TunableRegistry` is the central registry.
-It holds the mapping from path strings to `TunableBackend` instances and is responsible for routing `publish()` calls to the correct backend.

-- `TunableBackend` is a pluggable interface.
-In robot code, `RobotBase` registers the NetworkTables backend under the NT `/Tunables` prefix.  `MockTunableBackend` is provided for unit testing.

 - `Selectable<V>` is a `ComplexTunable` that presents a drop-down list of named options and calls an optional listener when the selection changes.

+Robot code normally uses the frontend API only.
+Publishing a tunable registers the value with the backend layer; subsequent calls to `TunableRegistry.update()` allow the backend to apply remote writes and run callbacks.

-## Core Classes
+## Core APIs

 ### TunableBase